 Practitioners and organisations must check they are using the current version of the PGD.
 Amendments may become necessary prior to the published expiry date.
-Current versions of UKHSA PGD templates for authorisation can be found from: NHS England " Hazardous Materials (HAZMAT) and Chemical, Biological, Radiological and Nuclear (CBRN)
+Current versions of UKHSAChemical, Biological, Radiological and Nuclear (CBRN) PGD templates for authorisation can be found from: NHS England " Hazardous Materials (HAZMAT) and Chemical, Biological, Radiological and Nuclear (CBRN)

-Any concerns regarding the content of this PGD should be addressed to: SMA@uksha.gov.uk
+Any queries regarding the content of this PGD should be addressed to: SMA@ukhsa.gov.uk